tbreuss/adroit/README.md

 # ADROIT

-ADROIT is a PHP implementation of the Action-Domain-Responder (ADR) pattern.
+ADROIT is a microframework for PHP implementing the Action-Domain-Responder (ADR) pattern.

 The ADR pattern was proposed by Paul M. Jones as a refinement of Model-View-Controller (MVC) and is better suited for web applications.
 If you need more information about ADR refer to <http://pmjones.io/adr/>.